Mickael-Roger/aws-architect/aws.md

    -> Recommanded solution
 - PV (ParaVirtual) : No need for OS modification, but cannot use enhanced hardware like GPU or specific network tuning

-Storage for ECA:
-- EBS (Elastic Block Store) : Network persistent storage
-- Instance store : Instance ephemeral storage

-At least 1 security Group is required to build an instance

-Network bandwith and performance depends of the instance type (like CPU number or Memory)

 Instance type
 - In forme of LetterNumber.Size (T2.medium or G3.large - G for GPU)
 - T2 instance type : Don't give a dedicated CPU.
 It's a shared CPU.
    - Can active T2 unlimited:
       - When you don't use the CPU, you gain credit
        - When you over use the CPU, you can burst it and you loose credit (and be charged if no credit left)

+## EC2 storage

+Storage for EC2:
+- EBS (Elastic Block Store) : Network persistent storage
+- Instance store : Instance ephemeral storage (local to hypervisor)
+- Elastic File Storage : NFS

+EBS : Available on all instance type
+SSD : Only for c3, f1, g2, i3, m3, r3, x1
+HDD : Only for h1, d2

+### EBS
+Can be snapshoted (incrementally).
+A snapshot can be used to create a new EBS or an AMI

+Initialization occurs the first time a storage bloc on the volume is read and performance can be impacted by up to 50%.
+This can be avoid by manually reading all the blocks

+2 types :
+- SSD
+   - General purpose : Performance based on 3 IOPS/GB.
+Can burst up to 3000 IOPS (credit based)
+   - Provisioned IOPS : Up to 32000 IOPS per volume with a maximum of 80000 IOPS per instance
+- Hard Disk Drive
+   - Throughput Optimized : 500MB/s
+   - Clod HDD : Lower cost but 250MB/s

+### Instance storage
+Hypervisor local storage.
+Only exist the duration and can't be snapshoted.
+In case of instance reboot, it's still maintained

+### EFS
+NFS as a service
+Only support NFSv4 (4.0 or 4.1)
+Burst network performance up to 100MB/s

+Encrypted data at rest using AWS KMS (Key Management Service)

+## EC2 Network and security
+At least 1 security Group is required to build an instance

+Network bandwith and performance depends of the instance type (like CPU number or Memory)

 EC2 IP adresses:
 - Private